First Time Home Buyer Guide: Programs and Requirements

 The mortgage insurance rates are reduced, compared to conventional loans, in order to keep the payments low for the buyer.

-The buyer’s income must be equal to or less than the median income for the area.
+The buyer’s income must be 80% or below the median income for the area.

 Less than Perfect Credit

-Potential first time home buyers sometimes have less than perfect credit.
-Often times they resort to renting a home or apartment because they are afraid that their past will stop them from buying a home.
+Often times people with less than perfect credit resort to renting a home or apartment because they are afraid that their past will stop them from buying a home.
 Most of the time, this is not the case.

 Many programs, such as the FHA and VA programs, focus heavily on the last 12 to 24 months of a person’s credit history.
 This can mean that someone who has made the effort to get caught up on their obligations and paid everything on time for the past year can usually get affordable financing.